-Through documentation, nurses communicate to other nurses and care providers their assessments about the status of clients, nursing interventions that are carried out and the results of these interventions.
+Through documentation health care professionals (HCPs) communicate to each other their assessments about the status of clients, interventions that are carried out and the results of these interventions.
 Documentation of this information increases the likelihood that the client will receive consistent and informed care or service.
 Thorough, accurate documentation decreases the potential for miscommunication and errors.
-While documentation is most often done by nurses and care providers, there are situations where the client and family may document observations or care provided in order to communicate the information with members of the healthcare team.
+While documentation is most often done by care providers, there are situations where the client and family may document observations or care provided in order to communicate the information with members of the healthcare team.

-To promote good nursing care
+To promote good patient care

-Documentation encourages nurses to assess client progress and determine which interventions are effective and which are ineffective, and identify and document changes to the plan of care as needed.
-Documentation can be a valuable source of data for making decision about funding and resource management as well as facilitating nursing research, all of which have the potential to improve the quality of nursing practice and client care.
-Individual nurses can use outcome information or information from a critical incident to reflect on their practice and make needed changes based on evidence.
+Documentation encourages HCPs to assess client progress and determine which interventions are effective and which are ineffective, and identify and document changes to the plan of care as needed.
+Documentation can be a valuable source of data for making decision about funding and resource management as well as facilitating research, all of which have the potential to improve the quality of practice and client care.
+Individuals can use outcome information or information from a critical incident to reflect on their practice and make needed changes based on evidence.